OCFL/extensions/docs/NNNN-mutable-head.md

 1. Identify the next available revision number, `rN`, by inspecting the revision markers in `[object-root]/extensions/NNNN-mutable-head/revisions`.
-2. Create a new revision directory somewhere in temp space named `rN`.
+2. Create a new revision directory somewhere in temporary space named `rN`.
 3. Create a copy of the existing mutable HEAD inventory, hence forth referred to as the "new inventory".
-4. Write any files that are added with digests not in the mutable HEAD inventory's manifest to the temp revision directory, and add corresponding manifest entries to the new inventory.
+4. Write any files that are added with digests not in the new inventory's manifest to the revision directory, and add corresponding manifest entries to the inventory.
 5. Update the version state in the new inventory to reflect any changes that were made to the object (deletions, renames, additions, modifications).
 6. Update the new inventory’s manifest and fixity blocks, removing any entries that were introduced in prior revisions of the mutable HEAD but are no longer referenced in the current version state.
-7. Write the new inventory and its sidecar to temp space.
+7. Write the new inventory and its sidecar to temporary space.
 8. Write the file `[object-root]/extensions/NNNN-mutable-head/revisions/rN`
    containing the text `rN`.
 If this fails, abort because another process already created a revision using the same revision number.
-9. Move the temp revision directory to `[object-root]/extensions/NNNN-mutable-head/head/content/rN`.
+9. If the revision directory is not empty, move it to `[object-root]/extensions/NNNN-mutable-head/head/content/rN`.
 10. Move the new inventory file and sidecar into `[object-root]/extensions/NNNN-mutable-head/head`.
 11. Finally, iterate over all of the files under